Michigan State University College of Education: History

 Michigan State University established its first formal course in education in 1902 called the "History of Education."
 Over the next fifty years, the Department of Education grew in course offerings and faculty, and became the School of Education in 1952.
 The next year, in 1953, the school recruited its first dean, Clifford Erickson.
 That same year, the Department of Physical Education also became part of the school.
 In 1985, the College established the National Center for Research on Teacher Education (NCRTE).

-The college instituted year-long teaching internships, now characteristic of the college, in 1993.
-MSU is the only program in Michigan and one of the few nationwide that requires a yearlong teaching internship in a public school.
+The college instituted year-long teaching internships in 1993.
+At the time of its inception, MSU was the only program in Michigan and one of the few nationwide that requires a yearlong teaching internship in a public school.

-In 2006 and 2008, the first cohort of urban and global educators began classes, respectively.
+The college introduced cohort-based models for future teacher educators in the early 2000s.
+The Urban Educators Cohort Program launched in 2006 and the Global Educators Cohort Program launched in 2008.

-The college's current dean, Robert Floden, was appointed in January 2016.
+The college's current dean, Jerlando F. L. Jackson, was appointed in 2022.

 Rankings

-The 2015 U.S. News & World Report ranking of graduate schools of education rated the MSU College of Education elementary and secondary education programs as the best in the United States, with the College of Education being ranked 15th overall.
+Michigan State University regularly ranks among the top programs nationwide in the U.S. News & World Report's annual rankings of graduate schools of education.
+In 2024, MSU celebrated 30 consecutive years at #1 in the nation for elementary and secondary teaching education programs.

+MSU also ranks highly in programs for Kinesiology.
+In 2023, the National Academy of Kinesiology listed MSU's doctoral program in Kinesiology as #11 in the nation.